Department of Civil Engineering

 - To develop leadership, teamwork skills and value of commitment to quality among Civil engineering students.

-- To develop human potential to its fullest extent so that intellectually capable and imaginatively gifted leaders can emerge in the field of technical education and industry.
+- To develop human potential to its fullest extent so that intellectually capable and imaginatively gifted leaders can emerge in the field of technical education, industry and society.

 Programme Educational Outcomes (PEOs)